 V1 is a summary statement.
 An introduction.
 V2 will now provide more details into the account of God’s creation.

-Interesting, Psalm 104:5-6 speaking of the earth- You covered it with the deep as with a garment; the waters stood above the mountains.
+But it’s interesting, Psalm 104:5-6 speaking of the earth- You covered it with the deep as with a garment; the waters stood above the mountains.

-Until….the spirit of God began hovering over the waters, the face of the deep.
+Until…. the spirit of God began hovering over the waters, the face of the deep.

 The word “hovering” portrays an image of an eagle/hen brooding over her eggs in the nest.
 She protects them, incubates them, she covers them with her wings.
 This is the image that the Hebrew conveys in the spirit of God hovering over the waters